Jonesy & Amanda

-Jonesy & Amanda is an Australian breakfast radio show hosted by Brendan Jones and Amanda Keller.
+Jonesy & Amanda is an Australian radio show hosted by Brendan Jones and Amanda Keller.

-The program airs weekdays on Gold 101.7 in Sydney from 6:00 AM to 9:00 AM and is also syndicated nationally on the Gold Network in a late drive slot from 6:00 PM to 7:00 PM.
+The program airs weekdays on the Gold Network from 3:00 PM to 6:00 PM.

 Since the show's debut in 2005, Jonesy & Amanda have garnered a loyal audience and received several industry awards, reflecting their prominence in Australian radio.

 Jonesy & Amanda have conducted interviews with several Australian Prime Ministers, set a Guinness World Record by broadcasting their show from underwater for over three hours, and even drank each other's blood.

 History

 Before working at Gold 101.7, Jones and Keller both previously worked at Triple M Sydney, with Jones on the drive shift and Keller on the breakfast shift with Andrew Denton.
 During a week when Jones filled in for Denton on the breakfast show, he noted strong on-air chemistry with Keller.

-In 2003, Jones joined WSFM to host its breakfast program.
+In 2003, Jones joined Gold 101.7 to host its breakfast program.
 At the time, the station faced challenges in building an audience, and Jones described this period as one of the most difficult of his career.
-In 2004, Jones suggested to WSFM's management that hiring Keller would improve the show's performance, reportedly stating, "If we get her, we will go #1 next year, and if we don't, I will leave."
+In 2004, Jones suggested to Gold 101.7's management that hiring Keller would improve the show's performance, reportedly stating, "If we get her, we will go #1 next year, and if we don't, I will leave."

 Initially, Keller was hesitant to commit to full-time breakfast radio due to family responsibilities and her work on the ABC TV program Mondo Thingo.
-However, after Mondo Thingo was not renewed, she accepted the breakfast co-host role at WSFM.
+However, after Mondo Thingo was not renewed, she accepted the breakfast co-host role at Gold 101.7.

 In 2005, Jonesy & Amanda became the top-rated FM breakfast radio show in the seventh ratings survey of the year, achieving an 8.8% share.
-In the following survey, WSFM was ranked the number one FM station overall, with a 9.5% share.
+In the following survey, Gold 101.7 was ranked the number one FM station overall, with a 9.5% share.

 In June 2020, JAM Nation with Jonesy & Amanda launched across the Gold Network, airing weeknights from 6pm to 7pm.
-The program features highlights from their popular Breakfast show.
+The program featured highlights from their popular Breakfast show.
+It concluded in December 2025 ahead of their transition to a new live Drive show beginning in January 2026.

 In August 2025, Jonesy & Amanda announced that their show will move from the Breakfast to the Drive slot in 2026.
-It is expected that The Christian O'Connell Show will be networked across both Gold 101.7 and Gold 104.3.
+It was announced that The Christian O'Connell Show will be networked across both Gold 101.7 and Gold 104.3, as well as on DAB+ in Brisbane, Adelaide and Perth.